 Impact of COVID-19

-The conjoint Accreditation Working Group on Anti-Black Racism (led by Black residents and faculty and chaired by Kannin Osei-Tutu, MSc, MD, CCFP) and the Indigenous Health in Specialty Postgraduate Medical Education Accreditation Expert Working Group (chaired by Ryan Giroux, MD, FRCPC) have been meeting regularly to continue ongoing EDI work related to accreditation.
+Work continues to develop recommendations for establishing anti-racist practices, policies, and standards within accreditation.
+The main drivers of these recommendations are the conjoint Accreditation Working Group on Anti-Black Racism, led by Black residents and faculty and chaired by Kannin Osei-Tutu, MSc, MD, CCFP; and the Indigenous Health in Specialty Postgraduate Medical Education Accreditation Expert Working Group, comprised of both Indigenous and accreditation stakeholders and guided by Ryan Giroux, MD, FRCPC.

 Canadian Excellence in Residency Accreditation (CanERA)

-Specialty committee members are encouraged to visit the CanERA website (www.canera.ca), to access the general standards, frequently asked questions (e.g., CBD in the context of accreditation), and other CanERA-specific information that may be of interest.
+All specialty committee members are also encouraged to visit the CanERA website (www.canera.ca) often, as it is updated with the latest CanERA news and information.
+The website includes the new general standards, frequently asked questions (e.g., CBD in the context of accreditation), and other CanERA-specific information that may be of interest.

 AFC program applications will be reviewed by the AFC-AC according to the table below.